Anti-Inflammatory Diet Plan →

 • Arrowroot or Tapioca Flour – If you don’t have arrowroot or tapioca flour, you can use oat flour instead.

-• Butter – Feel free to replace the butter with refined coconut oil.
+• Real Butter – Feel free to replace the butter with refined coconut oil.
 However, whichever option you choose, make sure they have been softened at room temperature!

 • Pantry Staples – As with most cookies or baked goods, you’ll also need a few pantry staples such as baking soda, baking powder, salt, cinnamon, and vanilla extract.

-How to Make the Best Almond Flour Sugar Cookies
+How to Make Almond Flour Sugar Cookies

 We wanted to make this almond flour cookie recipe more festive, similar to Christmas sugar cookies.
 So, we gave them a little glitter.
 Sugar glitter, that is.
 Keep reading to learn how these cookies come together!